 Allow cooling before cutting them to serve.
 Garnish with lemon slices.

 There are two ways to prevent lemon bars from sticking.
-Use a good quality gluten free cooking spray, or line your pan with parchment paper.
+Use a good gluten-free cooking spray, or line your pan with parchment paper.

 Yes, you can easily freeze these bars.
 Ensure the bars are chilled from the refrigerator.
 Place them carefully in a single layer in a freezer-safe zip bag.